Mikael Granlund gets first hat trick, Wild beat Canucks 6-3

 Jannik Hansen helped the Canucks respond by driving into the slot with three defenders on him before Sutter grabbed the loose puck and swatted it in.
 It was the first game back for Hansen, who had missed 17 games with a knee injury.

+''It's a long time to sit out and be out of game action,'' Hansen said. ''It's going to take a little bit.''

-With 24 seconds to go in the period, Granlund was left alone at the side of the Canucks' net and banged in an easy rebound to make it 2-1.
-Granlund is the older brother of Canucks forward Markus Granlund.
+With 24 seconds to go in the period, Mikael Granlund was left alone at the side of the Canucks' net and banged in an easy rebound to make it 2-1.

-The Canucks had a power-play chance in the second, but just 11 seconds into the man advantage, Granlund stole the puck and wheeled down the ice to beat Miller short-handed.
+The Canucks had a power-play chance in the second, but just 11 seconds into the man advantage, Mikael Granlund stole the puck and wheeled down the ice to beat Miller short-handed.

 Horvat cut the lead when he ripped a shot over Dubnyk's shoulder off a 2-on-1 to make it 3-2 at 8:36.